kontenta/kontour/docs/form-templates.md

 All inputs need at least the `$name` parameter and optional `$placeholder` and `$ariaDescribedById` parameters.

-All form views take a `$controlAttributes` `array` that can be used to set any additional html attributes on the form control element.
+All form views take a `$controlAttributes` `array` that can be used to set any additional HTML attributes on the form control element.
 This can be useful for setting `required`, `disabled`, `readonly`, `autocomplete`, and other attributes specific to the [different input types](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#Form_<input>_types).